 But you have to start somewhere.
-So for a cross-section of what the Great Ocean Road has to offer, Port Fairy is a 2-bakery teaser that includes historic Griffiths Island and lighthouse, a Short-tailed Shearwater nesting spot, site of the Bonney Upwelling phenomenon, and a rich maritime heritage with magnificent coastal scenery.
+So for a cross-section of what the Great Ocean Road has to offer, base yourself at Port Fairy.
+It’s a 2-bakery teaser with historic Griffiths Island and lighthouse (photo above), a Short-tailed Shearwater nesting spot, site of the Bonney Upwelling phenomenon, and a rich maritime heritage with magnificent coastal scenery.

-Horrified to hear that the fabulously archetypal fishing village of South West Rocks we’d ‘discovered’ in the 1990s was a favourite of Ray Martin, one-time Aussie TV ‘personality’, it took a temporary dive in our estimation.
+Horrified to hear that the wonderfully unspoiled fishing village of South West Rocks we’d ‘discovered’ in the 1990s was a favourite of Ray Martin, one-time Aussie TV ‘personality’, it took a temporary dive in our estimation.

-But with its array of attractions like Macleay River fishing, the staggering scenery from Smoky Cape Lighthouse, a superb bakery, intriguing hinterland, Trial Bay Gaol, and nearby coastal gems Hat Head, Stuarts Point and Scotts Head, it made a speedy recovery and it’s still one of our all-time favourite NSW coastal spots.
+But with its array of attractions like Macleay River fishing, the staggering scenery from Smoky Cape Lighthouse, hiking trails, a superb bakery, hinterland and nearby towns to explore, Trial Bay Gaol, and Hat Head, Stuarts Point and Scotts Head (all with GREAT beaches), it made a speedy recovery and it’s still one of our all-time favourite NSW coastal spots.